Title: Ruthless Gods

 Those strong points take the form of Duncan’s creepy, weird, and morbid world-building.
 I am still as enamored with this Eastern European-inspired world that’s full of saints, gods who may or may not be gods, blood magic, and magic that’s decidedly other.
 I love how the lines dividing them all began to blur until they were indistinguishable.
 Duncan’s descriptions of horror—body, cosmic, and bloody—came through here as even more rich and liberal than in her past book.
 Every single interaction with Velyos and the Kalyazi witch Pelageya left me filled with delight, and watching how our main characters’ magic has each shifted toward something monstrous was equal parts exciting and worrisome.

-The other reason for the high rating, however, goes to one character in particular: Serefin Meleski.
+The other reason for my enthusiasm, however, goes to one character in particular: Serefin Meleski.
 He was easily my favorite character in Wicked Saints, and that sentiment is the same here—with a notable difference.
 I was fully invested in his journey, trials, and character arc more than I was in any of the others.
 In fact, Serefin’s poor back must be close to breaking because my boy carried this entire novel by himself, so his exhaustion through the entirety of the book comes as no surprise.

 Without giving away spoilers, Serefin has a time of it, and his self-deprecating humor is put to the test like never before.
 I would like to wrap him in a blanket and give him something warm to drink that’s not alcohol, but I’m pretty sure Kacper and Ostyia beat me to the idea and were first to be rejected.
 These three have a relationship that I came to fully appreciate here, and I support them wholeheartedly.